HunterStevens/labs-engineering-standards/docs/topics/github.md

 Rationale:

--   The `master` branch is a direct reflection of the code that is deployed to the production environment.
-As such, it is crucial that all code headed to the `master` branch be carefully reviewed and tested before a merge.
+-   The `main` branch is a direct reflection of the code that is deployed to the production environment.
+As such, it is crucial that all code headed to the `main` branch be carefully reviewed and tested before a merge.

 Exceptions: